South Bay Orthopedic and Sports Medicine

 Tennis elbow doesn’t just affect athletes, and it can be caused by a variety of factors.
-Dr. Samir Sharma and Dr. Kavita Sharma are a husband and wife team practicing at South Bay Orthopedics and Sports Medicine, where they provide quality treatments for tennis elbow in Campbell, California.
+Dr. Samir Sharma and Dr. Kavita Sharma are a husband and wife team practicing at South Bay Orthopedics and Sports Medicine, where they provide quality treatments for tennis elbow in San Jose, California.
 The South Bay Orthopedic specialists prioritize patient recovery and work diligently to improve your mobility, activity level, and overall wellness through regenerative, orthopedic, and sports medicine with a personal touch.
 Call or book an appointment online to learn more.

 Tennis elbow, or lateral epicondylitis, is a painful condition where the tendons of your elbow are strained and often damaged, usually due to repetitive and excessive motions.
 The resulting pain occurs where the tendons of your forearm muscles connect to the bony bump on the outer side of your elbow.